aaronparres/burger-builder-react-app/README.md

 ### `v1.0`
-Basic version of the Burger Builder (local data) without Orders page.
+Basic version of the Burger Builder without Orders page and local data.

 ## Available Scripts